buscandoaverroes/machine-learning/demo/lasso+ridge_demo.md

-#A tutorial/walkthrough of basic lasso and ridge model selection techniques
+# A tutorial/walkthrough of basic lasso and ridge model selection techniques

 This is a stylized version of a lasso and ridge commands in Stata.
 The best way to follow along is to download the accompanying "lasso+ridge.do" script which includes on the Stata commands from this file.
 Be sure to change the file paths to match those of your computer.
+The PDF of the this document with output is also available in this folder

 ## Introduction